+'''

-- (NSException \)validateValue:(id \)valueP
+- (NSException )validateValue:(id )valueP

+'''

-Validates the argument by converting it to the attribute's value type and by testing other attribute validation constraints (such as allowsNull, width, and so on).
-Returns nil if \valueP is deemed to be a legal value for this attribute.
+Validates valueP by converting it to the attribute's value type and by testing other attribute validation constraints (such as allowsNull, width, and so on).
+Returns nil if the value pointed to by \valueP is deemed to be a legal value for this attribute.
 Returns a validation exception otherwise.
 If, during the validation process, any coercion was performed, the converted value is assigned to \valueP.

+'''

-See also: - adaptorValueByConvertingAttributeValue:, - allowsNull, - valueType, - valueClassName, - width valueClassName
+See Also: - adaptorValueByConvertingAttributeValue:, - allowsNull, - valueType, - valueClassName. - width

+'''

+valueClassName

+'''

-- (NSString \)valueClassName
+- (NSString )valueClassName

+'''